Skip to contents

 About

 tldr; If you have a 2-4GB dataset and you need to estimate a (generalized) linear model with a large number of fixed effects, this package is for you.
-It works with larger datasets as well.
+It works with larger datasets as well and facilites computing clustered standard errors.

 Traditional QR estimation can be unfeasible due to additional memory requirements.
-The method, which is based on Halperin 1962 article on vector projections offers important time and memory savings without compromising numerical stability in the estimation process.
+The method, which is based on Halperin (1962) vector projections offers important time and memory savings without compromising numerical stability in the estimation process.

-The software heavily borrows from Gaure 20213 and Stammann 2018 works on the OLS and IWLS estimator with large k-way fixed effects (i.e., the lfe and alpaca packages).
-The differences are that Capybara does not use C nor Rcpp code, instead it uses the cpp11 and cpp11armadillo packages.
+The software heavily borrows from Gaure (2013) and Stammann (2018) works on OLS and GLM estimation with large fixed effects implemented in the ‘lfe’ and ‘alpaca’ packages.
+The differences are that ‘capybara’ does not use C nor Rcpp code, instead it uses cpp11 and cpp11armadillo.

-The summary tables are nothing like R’s default and borrow from Stata outputs.
-I have also provided integrations with broom to facilitate the inclusion of statistical tables in Quarto/Jupyter notebooks.
+The summary tables borrow from Stata outputs.
+I have also provided integrations with ‘broom’ to facilitate the inclusion of statistical tables in Quarto/Jupyter notebooks.

 If this software is useful to you, please consider donating on Buy Me A Coffee.
 All donations will be used to continue improving capybara.